Overview

 Pin Planning

 Before drawing the schematic, I mapped the required functions to a practical pin allocation.
-This was important because the XIAO format is compact, and the available GPIO resources are limited.
+Since the XIAO format is compact, planning the pins early helped keep the board structure clear and manageable.

 | Function | Pin / Interface | Notes |